clinicalml/realhumaneval/coderec/README.md

 - add loading when buttons pressed

-- problems with reject

-- task index
+- task index: not sure the issue

+- timeout for executing code for more than 30s

+- timeout: auto move the person

 - add model probs in api call

+- add button called restore code to get the function signature loaded back

 - enable no copilot: change visuals based on that later

-- add codes from puzzles once Mo does it
+- add codes from puzzles once Mo does it - add variable to remove puzzles

 - pre registration https://aspredicted.org/